siyuan-note/user-guide-en_US/2 FAQs.md

 ## Do you plan to support plugins?
 {: id="20201224120448-yq5ziln"}

-SiYuan supports ((20201004194026-s8h2cog "Use on browser")), the functions can be extended through browser plug-ins.
+Siyuan Note supports ((20201004194026-s8h2cog "Use on browser")),  which can be extended by browser plug-ins.
 We are looking forward to other developers writing browser plug-ins for SiYuan.
+With the gradual provision of ((20201227201751-gv0fpx2 "Kernel API")) , we will introduce a plug-in mechanism in the future.
 {: id="20201224120448-hn7uqj1"}

-In the later stage, we plan to introduce "View" to structure and render data in various formats. #TODO# {: id="20201224120448-06hah8n"}
+## Why is pit.exe reported as a Trojan virus?
+{: id="20201228141919-1rv31v8"}

+The pit.exe located in the resources folder of the installation directory is the SiYuan update program, which is responsible for pulling the update package from and decompressing the update.
+{: id="20201228141919-vgwyjy9"}

+As for why the Trojan horse virus was reported, we don't know.
+We have opened [pit source](https://github.com/siyuan-note/pit).
+Developers are welcome to contribute, thank you.
+{: id="20201228141919-c8sel2o"}

 ## Do I need to pay for it?
 {: id="20201224120448-0rqote3"}